 You might not care much for the internal specs of a phone, but trust me here.
-Over the last 12 months Qualcomm's two chips, the 800 and 801, have shown that phone efficiency can leap forward.
+Over 12 months Qualcomm's two chips of the period, the 800 and 801, have shown that phone efficiency can leap forward.

 The likes of the LG G2 and Sony Xperia Z1 were both much improved on their battery when using the 800, and the top phones of early 2014 (the HTC One M8, the Samsung Galaxy S5 and the Sony Xperia Z2) are all using the 801 chip and look to run even longer on a single charge.

-Of course now we're starting to see phones emerge with the even more efficient Snapdragon 805, but the Snapdragon 801 is still a great performer.
+Of course now we're seeing phones emerge with the newer Snapdragon 810, but the Snapdragon 801 is still a great performer.

 There are myriad improvements throughout the One M8 as well thanks to this new engine: the image processing of the snaps is much enhanced, data is collected and used more efficiently and pumping content out from the phone is a much more impressive experience.

 You might not notice it, but the Snapdragon 801 (combined with 2GB of RAM) is one of the main jumps forward for the One M8 and I'm really relieved HTC managed to get the latest tech on board its latest flagship.

 Duo camera and smart flash

 Like the battery talk above, I'm not going to spoil the larger section later on where I discuss the camera power, but the new snapper on the back deserves highlighting here as it genuinely is the stand out feature (along with the design of the phone) that will mark out the HTC One M8 from the competition.